 Such wonders are all the more alluring for a ship like AmaMagna, with its large number of suite balconies.
 And it’s something you can’t get from an ocean cruise.
 While ocean ships can take you to the countries of Europe, only river ships like AmaMagna can take you through them.

+The new itinerary also brings special touches that aren’t normally part of AmaWaterways sailings on the Danube.
+Among them is an included-in-the-fare tour of Schönbrunn Palace, the spectacular summer residence of the Habsburg Monarchy just outside Vienna’s city center.
+There’s also an exclusive evening wine festival in Spitz, on the day the ship visits Austria’s Wachau Valley.
+The event includes a tasting of Riesling wines as well as the area’s famous Grüner Veltliner.
 Among additional special touches exclusive to AmaMagna sailings are a Concierge Golf Program, which will give guests the chance to perfect their swings at up to five championship courses in five European countries.
 AmaWaterways also has crafted a Vow Renewal Package aimed at couples wanting to rekindle the romance.
 It includes a symbolic ceremony, massage services, and more.

 In short, bigger really is better when it comes to AmaMagna.
 Or, to play on its name, you could call this ship “magnificent.”